How Do I Deploy AWS Elastic Beanstalk With Amazon Inspector Integration?

-In this guide, we will deploy an AWS Elastic Beanstalk environment and integrate it with Amazon Inspector using Pulumi.
-AWS Elastic Beanstalk is a platform-as-a-service (PaaS) that allows you to deploy and manage applications, while Amazon Inspector is a security assessment service that helps identify potential security vulnerabilities in your AWS environment.
+In this guide, we will walk you through the process of deploying an AWS Elastic Beanstalk environment and integrating it with Amazon Inspector using Pulumi.
+AWS Elastic Beanstalk is a platform-as-a-service (PaaS) that simplifies the deployment and management of applications.
+Amazon Inspector is a security assessment service that helps identify potential security vulnerabilities in your AWS environment.
+By integrating these services, you can ensure that your applications are both efficiently managed and secure.

 Key Points